lajobu/Expenses_tracker/README.md

 Here you can find my first web app project.

-Front-end: HTML, CSS and JavaScript
+- Front-end: HTML, CSS and JavaScript

-Back-end: Python (numpy, pandas and matplotlib)
+- Back-end: Python (numpy, pandas and matplotlib)

-Framework: Flask
+- Framework: Flask

-Database: SQLite3
+- Database: SQLite3

--Main funtionalities:
+- Main funtionalities:

 The Expenses tracker web app could give the user a web tool to login with one username and password, in order to introduce the outcomes and incomes.
 Once the data is introduced, the